 Actionable Checklist for Early Retirees

-1. Audit Your Timeline: Know your exact retirement date, COBRA eligibility period, and Medicare eligibility date.
+- Audit your timeline: Know your retirement date, COBRA eligibility period, and Medicare eligibility date.

-2. Model Costs: Get concrete quotes for COBRA, Marketplace plans (estimating your modified adjusted gross income), and spouse's plan options.
+- Model costs: Get quotes for COBRA, Marketplace plans (estimate your modified adjusted gross income), and spouse's plan.
 Include premiums, deductibles, and out-of-pocket maximums.

-3. Explore Subsidies: Use the Kaiser Family Foundation subsidy calculator to estimate your ACA tax credit.
+- Explore subsidies: Use the Kaiser Family Foundation subsidy calculator to estimate your ACA tax credit.

-5. Ask Your Employer: Inquire if they offer any post-retirement health benefits, health reimbursement arrangements (HRAs), or are exploring innovative benefits systems that could support your transition.
+- Ask your employer: Inquire if they offer any post-retirement health benefits, health reimbursement arrangements (HRAs), or are exploring innovative benefits systems that could support your transition.

-6. Plan for the Transition to Medicare: Initiate conversations about Medicare (Parts A, B, D, and Medigap or Medicare Advantage) 3-6 months before turning 65 to avoid coverage gaps.
+- Plan for the transition to Medicare: Initiate conversations about Medicare (Parts A, B, D, and Medigap or Medicare Advantage) 3-6 months before turning 65 to avoid coverage gaps.

-The bridge to Medicare requires careful planning, but it also presents an opportunity.
-By evaluating both traditional and innovative options, early retirees can secure not just coverage, but a strategy that protects their health and their hard-earned wealth simultaneously.
-The most forward-thinking solutions are those that align these two inseparable goals, turning a challenge into a foundation for the next chapter.
+The bridge to Medicare requires careful planning, but it's also an opportunity.
+By weighing both traditional and innovative options, early retirees can secure coverage—and a strategy that protects health and wealth.
+The best solutions align these two goals, turning a challenge into a foundation for the next chapter.